ArnaultMICHEL/guacamole-compose/README.md

 ### finalize the configuration

-the setup.sh script will configure the database and cryptographic keys
+The `setup.sh` script will configure the databases and cryptographic keys

 ```bash
 ./setup.sh